Privacy and Compliance

 Baffle Data Protection Services (DPS) protects data on-premises and in the cloud via a “no code” and “low code” data security mesh.
 The solution provides universal data protection by de-identifying sensitive data and restricting access to the information.
 In a Zero Trust world where one must assume they are already breached, this data security layer allows companies to easily control who can see what data.

-With Baffle, organizations can easily implement controls and policies for compliance with many standards, including PCI DSS, HIPAA, GDPR, and CCPA.
+With Baffle, organizations can easily implement controls and policies for data compliance with many standards, including PCI DSS, HIPAA, GDPR, and CCPA.
 Protecting data in use and at rest also provides safe harbor in case of a breach.

 The table below highlights how Baffle’s capabilities map to the OECD Principles.